-In fact, the average time to launch the first program on the Submittable platform is only six days.
+In fact, the average time to launch the first program on the Submittable platform is two weeks.
 Contrast that with Wizehive, whose website states that “Most clients are up and running in six weeks” (emphasis added).

 This quick time to launch has been a crucial factor for many Submittable customers.
 With the onset of COVID-19, for example, large grantmakers seeking to distribute billions in funds have relied upon Submittable to get emergency relief to individuals and businesses.

 The State of Montana, for example, was able to launch a program to distribute 1.25 billion in CARES act dollars very quickly:

 “I’ve worked with different application softwares over the years for both grant management and for other purposes in the office.
 Submittable provides quick turnaround when you can edit your own forms—and it doesn’t require a lot of training to learn how to do that.”Angie Nelson, Senior Budget Analyst, State of Montana